mik-jozef/chalk/spec.md

 > type.
 An example is the union of an atomic type with itself.

 > TODO is it bad that if `T` is an atomic type, `*T` or `T()` are composite types?
 > Maybe a different name would be more appropriate?
+Also, atomic type means
+> something completely different to a C++ programmer.

 > TODO is `type` a good choice for the type of function types?